What the Trump administration has said about disputed foreign elections

 Shattered norms

 Despite the fraught U.S. election, the United States has continued in its bid to promote fair elections.
-On Monday, one day before the U.S. vote, Pompeo released a statement that said the U.S. was concerned about “election irregularities, politically motivated arrests, and violence” in Tanzania.
+On Monday, one day before the U.S. vote, Pompeo released a statement that said the United States was concerned about “election irregularities, politically motivated arrests, and violence” in Tanzania.

 Katz said that the United States still had an important role to play in democracy promotion, pointing toward positive statements made by the U.S. Embassy in Tbilisi after Georgian parliamentary elections this weekend.

-In a statement, U.S. officials praised “high voter turnout” and urged Georgian voters with complaints about the process to be “patient and allow the process to be conducted in a calm, peaceful, and respectful manner in accordance with Georgian law and international standards and practices. ”
+In a statement, U.S. officials praised “high voter turnout” and urged Georgian voters with complaints about the process to be “patient and allow the process to be conducted in a calm, peaceful, and respectful manner in accordance with Georgian law and international standards and practices.”